-Program training requirements outlined in the table below are required for RNs and APRNs to practice under the specific program nurse protocols (e.g., Child Health, Sexually Transmitted Disease, Tuberculosis, Women's Health, etc..).
-Once the PHN completes the initial training requirements and preceptorship within a specific program (e.g., immunizations) and demonstrates the competency to provide safe and knowledgeable care, the nurse may begin to practice within that program.
+Program training requirements outlined in the table below are required for the public health nurse (PHN) to practice under the specific program nurse protocols (e.g., Child Health, Sexually Transmitted Disease, Tuberculosis, Women's Health, etc.).
+Once the PHN completes the initial training requirements and preceptorship within a specific program (e.g., immunizations) and demonstrates the competency to provide safe and knowledgeable care, the nurse may begin to practice independently within that program.
 The training path, with a detailed priority and schedule for programmatic training, should be customized for the individual PHN to fit the unique needs at the local and district level and would be guided by the County Nurse Manager, District Nursing Director, and/or District Health Director.
 A sample Outline of Initial Program Standards and Training for PHNs is provided in this manual as Attachment A to demonstrate a priority approach to training completion.
 An Outline of Annual Standards and Training for Public Health Nurses is also provided in this manual as Attachment B.

-NOTE: PHNs are not required to complete training and preceptorship for all programs in public health if there are specific programs that not indicated for that individual PHN per the local and district direction (e.g., Child Health, HIV, etc.).
+NOTE: PHNs are not required to complete training and preceptorship for all programs in public health if there are specific programs that are not indicated for that individual PHN per the local and district direction (e.g., Child Health, HIV, etc.).

-Completion of a Health Assessment course is required for nurses to practice in an expanded role in public health.
-Before a nurse may work under nurse protocol, a PHN must provide written documentation, such as a transcript, to verify completion of a Health Assessment course at the baccalaureate or master's level.
-If a Health Assessment course was not part of the RN's baccalaureate or master's program, they must complete the Health Assessment course provided by the DPH Office of Nursing (OON) or a baccalaureate level Health Assessment course within one year from date of hire.
-To ensure competency after completion of the Health Assessment course provided by the OON or a baccalaureate program, nurses must complete a Health Assessment clinical preceptorship.
+Completion of a Health Assessment course is required for registered nurses to practice in an expanded role in public health.
+Before a nurse may work under nurse protocol, a PHN must provide written documentation, such as a transcript, to verify completion of a Health Assessment course.
+If a Health Assessment course was not included in the registered nurse's nursing program, they must complete the Health Assessment course provided by the DPH Office of Nursing (OON) or a Health Assessment course at a college or university within one year from the date of hire.
+To ensure competency after completion of the Health Assessment course provided by the OON or a nursing program, nurses must complete a Health Assessment clinical preceptorship.
 Due to the timing of different programmatic training opportunities, nurses may begin initial programmatic clinical training course requirements or take the Health Assessment course concurrently with other training requirements (e.g., Women's Health Exam and Issues Affecting Women Through the Ages).
-Documentation of completion of the Health Assessment course must be on file for all nurses.
+Documentation of completion of a Health Assessment course must be on file for all nurses.